cargo22/cse15l-lab-reports/lab-report2.md

 ![image](https://user-images.githubusercontent.com/97927174/233864686-f53692eb-8427-4967-93ef-fb108bac1443.png)

+The second test passes because there is a distinct lowest number, therefore 3 is the avaerage.
 This is the second test:

 ![image](https://user-images.githubusercontent.com/97927174/233864755-87d3fcde-84a6-482d-a04d-deb6e76a69b7.png)